masterzorag/G5_ppc64-linux/README.md

 - http://cdimage.debian.org/debian-cd/8.6.0/powerpc/iso-cd/debian-8.6.0-powerpc-netinst.iso

 # boot setup
+This section decribe a working boot setup by using an updated GRUB as default bootloader (no need for yaboot).
+*Note: Tools must work for Big Endian machines, writing data accordingly, setups written by Little Endians machines will be swapped.*

+Booting an installer directly on TARGET can leave you in an unbootable system:
+- Debian installer will do the job and will fail at configuring yaboot setup
+- Fedora installer will fail at missing required yaboot

+We can do a full manual setup, we need:
+- kernelspace and userspace support to edit mac partition, for ppc64
+- a bootable grub image, for ppc64
+- hfs-util, for ppc64

 ### partition map
 OpenFirmare load the default ofprogram from the first HFS partition (Apple_Bootstrap) from a mac partition table.